-- Ensure that active travel (e.g. cycling, walking, running) is the default choice for shorter journeys, with public, community and shared transport all being preferable to personal vehicle use for all other journeys; - Ensure that infrastructure is well thought through, funded, delivered, improved and transformed to enable this to be the case, with active travel infrastructure being coherent, direct, safe, comfortable and attractive;

-- Ensure that barriers to active travel are minimised and that the public are informed and incentivised to choose active travel for suitable journeys; and - Ensure that the public and businesses are well informed about EVs (benefits and impacts) and that EV charging infrastructure is delivered in appropriate locations across the district to support transition.
+- Ensure that active travel (e.g. cycling, walking, running) is the default choice for shorter journeys, with public, community and shared transport all being preferable to personal vehicle use for all other journeys; - Ensure that infrastructure is well thought through, funded, delivered, improved and transformed to enable this to be the case, with active travel infrastructure being coherent, direct, safe, comfortable and attractive; - Ensure that barriers to active travel are minimised and that the public are informed and incentivised to choose active travel for suitable journeys; - Ensure that the public and businesses are well informed about EVs (benefits and impacts) and that EV charging infrastructure is delivered in appropriate locations across the district to support transition; and - Ensure the public and businesses are well informed about the impacts of their transport choices generally, and in particular air travel.

 - Incorporating the transport hierarchy alluded to above into policies of the Local Plan Review, project development, regeneration developments and funding decisions, and exploring potential for reduced and car-free developments in appropriate locations; - Researching and evidencing the specific local physical, mental, and perceived barriers to active travel in different circumstances and in different parts of the district in order to more effectively target and support engagement, education, incentives and interventions; - Working with Somerset County Council, Taunton Area Cycle Campaign and other partners to develop detailed and costed designs for projects identified in the Taunton Local Cycling and Walking Infrastructure Plan (LCWIP) and explore potential to develop LCWIPs for other towns in the district.
-Ensuring that relevant and costed projects are included in any SCC bid to the Local Pinch Point Fund in January 2020; - Exploring opportunities for further walking and cycling routes such as between Wellington and Taunton and between the Comeytrowe-Trull Urban Extension and Vivary Park/South Road in Taunton; - Building on the 'Moving Cleaner, Moving Smarter' ideas identified in the Taunton Garden Town Vision including prioritising cycling and walking schemes for all abilities and giving more street space to buses and cyclists and improving the walking experience of the town; - Exploring potential for car club and pool bike schemes in both urban and rural parts of the district; - Looking into ways to encourage and incentivise staff to commute and conduct business mileage by walking and cycling; - Working across the county to develop an EV Charging Strategy for Somerset, incorporating appropriate policies relating to EV charge points into the Local Plan Review and exploring ways for the Council to lead by example through installation of charge points in Council-owned car parks; - Delivering projects funded through the Council's Community Charge Point Fund; - Exploring ways to reasonably deter personal car use, whilst protecting the most vulnerable in society and ensuring they are not the hardest hit; - Exploring the potential effects and impacts of reducing speed limits in our town centres and on key approach roads; and - Researching the full life-cycle impacts of new EVs in order to evidence when the Council should transition its corporate fleet to EV.
+Ensuring that relevant and costed projects are included in any SCC bid to the Local Pinch Point Fund in January 2020; - Exploring opportunities for further walking and cycling routes such as between Wellington and Taunton and between the Comeytrowe-Trull Garden Community and Vivary Park/South Road in Taunton; - Building on the 'Moving Cleaner, Moving Smarter' ideas identified in the Taunton Garden Town Vision including prioritising cycling and walking schemes for all abilities and giving more street space to buses and cyclists and improving the walking experience of the town; - Working with partners to develop car club and pool bike/e-bike schemes in both urban and rural parts of the district, particularly centred around transport hubs; - Looking into ways to encourage and incentivise staff to commute and conduct business mileage by walking and cycling; - Working across the county to develop an EV Charging Strategy for Somerset, incorporating appropriate policies relating to EV charge points into the Local Plan Review, and leading by example by working with partners to install charge points in Council-owned car parks and other public spaces across the district; - Delivering projects funded through the Council's Community Charge Point Fund; - Exploring ways to reasonably deter personal car use, whilst protecting the most vulnerable in society and ensuring they are not the hardest hit; - Exploring the potential effects and impacts of reducing speed limits in our town centres and on key approach roads; and - Progressively moving our own fleet of vehicles to EV/hybrid/ULEV taking account of research into full life-cycle impacts; - Exploring the potential to influence EV take-up in taxi companies via licencing and other measures